 © Harvey Mills 2018

-Boasting the UK’s largest planetarium, a 3D spaceflight simulator, six hands-on galleries, and a 42m high Rocket Tower, the award-winning National Space Centre is a space fan’s dream.
-Wannabe space pilots can try out being a trainee astronaut, hop into the Spaceflight Induction Module and see a real chunk of moon rock.
-When you need a rest, kids and grown-ups will all like the appropriately space-themed café, where you can learn more about humans’ journeys into outer space while you enjoy your lunch.
+Boasting the UK’s largest planetarium, a 3D space-flight simulator, six hands-on galleries, and a 42m high rocket tower, the award-winning National Space Centre is a space fan’s dream.
+Wannabe space pilots can try out being trainee astronauts, hop into the Space-flight Induction Module and see a real chunk of moon rock.
+When you need a rest, kids and grown-ups will all like the appropriately space-themed café, where you can learn more about man’s journeys into outer space while you enjoy your lunch.

 © Lee Pullen

-Jodrell Bank is a working science centre that features the Lovell Telescope, the third-largest steerable telescope in the world – you can see it move as the scientists use it to observe different parts of the universe.
-There’s also an ‘orerry’, a clockwork replica of the universe that allows you to manually turn the planets and see them move at their relative speeds and positions.
-For little inquisitive minds there are scientists on hand to explain how the universe works, and there are special events for children, but there’s also lots to attract grown-up space fans too, such as the research into quasars and radio astronomy.
-On nice days, you can stroll through the ‘galaxy garden’, which uses the power of plants to show the formation of the universe.
+Jodrell Bank is a working science centre that features the Lovell Telescope, the third-largest steerable telescope in the world.
+You can see it move as the scientists use it to observe different parts of the universe.
+There’s also an ‘orrery’, a clockwork replica of the universe that allows you to manually turn the planets and see how they move at their relative speeds and positions.
+For inquisitive young minds, there are scientists on hand to explain how the universe works, and there are special events for children, but there’s also lots to attract grown-up space fans too, such as the research into quasars and radio astronomy.
+On nice days, you can stroll through the ‘galaxy garden’, which uses the power of plants to show how the universe is formed.

 Documenting human development with a world-class collection of scientific, technological and medical advancements from across the globe, the Science Museum is a great day out, offering some out-of-this-world experiences for lovers of all things space.
 Entry to the museum is free but there are charges for some exhibitions.